bhnn/hunter-sim/README.md

     - your levels in any inscryptions and relics listed in the file
     - *Adding, removing or renaming any fixed names in the build config file causes the code to reject it*

-4. Open a Powershell window to verify the correct Python version is being accessed by running `python -V` (<ins>capital</ins> V).
+4. Open a Powershell window to verify the correct Python version is being accessed by running `python --version`.

 5. Then navigate to the `hunter-sim` folder using the `cd` command.
     - eg.: if you downloaded and unpacked the code to `D:\Downloads`, then run `cd D:\Downloads\hunter-sim-v0.1.0`

-6. Then install the project's dependencies into your python installation from (1) using `pip install -r requirements.txt`.
+6. Then install the project's dependencies (read: required modules) into your python installation from (1) using `python -m pip install -r requirements.txt`.

 7. You're now set to run simulations.
-See [Usage](#usage) for an explanation and examples.
+See [Usage](#usage) for an explanation and examples, or [FAQ](#faq) in case you're experiencing issues.

 ## Usage